babel/notes/2017-06/june-07.md

 - Peeyush (@peey) has begun researching what the effort would entail.
 - Getting more TC39 people involved to get the proposal moving forward.

-> Rob: maybe make sub-group/meetings for proposals
+> Rob: maybe we should make sub-group/meetings for proposals?

 ### Priority Topics!